Cryptology-Algorithm-Lab/Cryptology-Algorithm-Lab.github.io/index.md

       </ul>
   </li>
   <li>
-    (Jan 5, 2026) <b>Insoo Kim</b> (undergraduate student) joined our Cryptology & Algorithm Lab, and we are pleased to welcome him to our team.
+    (Jan 5, 2026) <b>Insoo Kim</b> (undergraduate student) joined our Cryptology & Algorithm Lab, and we are pleased to welcome him to our Lab.
   </li>
 </ul>